Farmers' markets in Toronto by day of the week

 Greenwood Park, 3 p.m. until 7 p.m.

-This small market has moved to Greenwood Park for the season.
+This small market operates out of Greenwood Park in Leslieville.
 Expect a selection of farm fresh meat and produce as well as a handful of local vendors with cheese, honey and prepared food.

 It's easy to shop local in the Annex on Wednesday evenings thanks to this MyMarket-run farmers' market that pops up weekly in a small parking lot in the warmer months.